zakmoCA/Command-line-Pomodoro-Timer/README.md

 ### Feature 2: Set Task
 ![Feature 2 - Set Task](/docs/set-task-plan.png)

+The second feature allows the user to allocate the pomodoro to a 'task'.
+This is achieved by getting user input for the task name.
+Potential inappropriate user input is handled using a while loop:
+- User is asked to enter task name
+- Program exits while loop and asks user for timer settings
+- If no user input is recorded the program continues running and user is told that they they must enter a task name, and prompted again

+The 'task' is then appended to the 'tasks' list as a dictionary, which holds the task name (string) and pomodoro data (list of dictionaries) with the keys 'name' and 'pomodoros' respectively.
+If the task name entered for a pomodoro already exists in our list, the pomodoro data is appended to that task's list of 'pomodoros', else a new task dictionary is created with the current tasks name and pomodoro data.

 ### Feature 3: Write To CSV
 ![Feature 3 - Write To CSV](/docs/write-csv-plan.png)

+The third feature of this application involves writing the data for each pomodoro to a CSV file, allowing this information to be stored and accessed later, or manipulated using data visualisation tools.
+This feature required:
+- Access to the file system to check for the existence of the data file, and also create the file if it doesn't already exist
+- Ability to append new data to the file, without erasing or modifying the existing data
+- Handling exceptions, Python's built-in 'csv' and 'open' libraries were used to achieve this

+A high level overview of the steps this would require:
+1. Checking (once pomodoro finishes) if the CSV file ('pomodoros.csv') already exists in the current directory using os.path.isfile() function
+2. Opening the file in append mode if it doesn't exist vs creating it if it does exist
+3. If file is new, writing the headers 'Task Name', 'Start Time', 'End Time', and 'Duration'
+4. Writing the pomodoro data corresponding to the above headers to the file
+5. Close the file once finished

+Like other command-line programs, the user can also abort this program using 'Ctrl/Cmd' + 'C'.
+We still want to record the pomodoro data should this occur, so the start function which executes the application is wrapped in a try/except block, with the exception being a KeyboardInterrupt.
+- When the start function first runs the user is asked to enter timer settings
+- It then enters a 'try' block where the pomodoro cycle commences, continuously monitoring for a KeyboardInterrupt exception
+- Should the user enter 'Ctrl/Cmd' + 'C', the program enters the 'except' block which handles our file writing before the program ends

+This allows us to integrate the KeyboardInterrupt into our application by ensuring the pomodoro data is still recorded should the user want to abort the program.

 ### First Test: Timer Functionality
 ![Test 1: Timer Funcitonality](/docs/first-test.png)